 Trello helps you see the big picture of any project.
 You can easily drag and assign tasks to teammates, monitor workflows, and focus on project completion.
 Trello integrates with other apps such as Evernote, GitHub, Google Drive, and Slack.

-Final Thoughts on Good Team Collaboration
+Final Thoughts on Effective Collaboration

-And, at the same time, it’s never been more difficult to encourage teamwork, thanks to long distances, functional silos, and the ever-changing business landscape.
+And, at the same time, it’s harder to encourage teamwork, thanks to remote work, hybrid work, long distances, functional silos, and the ever-changing business landscape.